-Does the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy1?
+Does the financial product invest in fossil gas and/or nuclear energy related activities complying with the EU Taxonomy?

-The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+with the EU Taxonomy.
+As there is no appropriate methodology to determine the Taxonomyalignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures
+\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures